Two Nucleon Systems at $m_\pi\sim 450~{\rm MeV}$ from Lattice QCD: Conclusions

 \section{Conclusions}

 Recovering the experimentally known properties of the two-nucleon systems, such as the deuteron bound state, the dineutron virtual-bound state and scattering observables, from QCD represents a major challenge for Lattice QCD calculations.
 Once verified by comparison to known experimental extractions, LQCD calculations hold the promise of refining our knowledge of these systems beyond what is possible experimentally, particularly in the neutron-neutron system and more exotic processes involving hyperons.
 LQCD calculations have steadily developed in recent years and in the near future calculations of multi-nucleon systems with physical quark masses will be available~\cite{Yamazaki:2015LQCD}.
 Eventually these calculations will also include the effects of isospin-breaking and QED.
-In this work, we report the results of calculations of nucleon-nucleon interactions in the $\siii$-$\diii$ coupled channels and the $\si$ channel at a pion mass of $m_\pi\sim\pionmass$ in three lattice volumes and at a single lattice spacing.~\footnote{ The lattice-spacing artifacts are estimated to be small and to modify the binding energies and phase shifts by amounts that are small compared with the quoted statistical and systematic uncertainties.} Both the deuteron and dineutron are found to be bound at this pion mass, consistent with expectations based upon previous calculations.
+In this work, we report the results of calculations of nucleon-nucleon interactions in the $\siii$-$\diii$ coupled channels and the $\si$ channel at a pion mass of $m_\pi\sim\pionmass$ in three lattice volumes and at a single lattice spacing.

+The lattice-spacing artifacts are estimated to be small, entering at ${\cal O}(\Lambda_{\rm QCD}^2 b^2)$, and are expected to modify the binding energies and phase shifts by amounts that are small compared with the quoted statistical and systematic uncertainties.

+Both the deuteron and dineutron are found to be bound at this pion mass, consistent with expectations based upon previous calculations.
 The phase shifts in both channels are determined at a few discrete momenta and, in both channels, a zero in the phase shift is found to occur near the momentum at which a zero is observed in nature.
 Calculations of increased precision and kinematic coverage will further our understanding of the two-nucleon systems at this set of quark masses.
 Further calculations at other quark masses will enable direct comparison with experimental extractions and will elucidate important features of the chiral nuclear forces that are not accessible in experiment alone.